 During the 4-month residency commission at Park Royal, Sajovic & Davies have used skill & knowledge exchanges and other interactions with individuals, communities, local organisations and OPDC around the concerns of those involved, aimed at strengthening collective competence in making decisions and taking actions.

 In September 2018, the pair were residents of the area by temporarily moving into a flat at The Collective, a co-working and co-living establishment in Park Royal.
 As ‘hosts’ they delivered a 4-day public programme and invited local residents of the Old Oak and Park Royal to take part in a daily lunch, discussions and workshops around a number of themes.

-Following the end of the project a small book will be published as an open resource for future artistic commissions in the area.
-It will collate findings from the discussions had and three proposals constructed on the basis of the needs of the locals for the area.
-This publication will be launched in July 2019.
+A small book was published as an open resource for future artistic commissions in the area.
+It collates findings from the discussions had and three proposals constructed on the basis of the needs of the locals for the area.